Moody's (MCO)

 11. Is Now The Time To Buy Moody's?

-There is a lot to like about Moody's.
-Although the company’s revenue growth was mediocre over the last five years, its stellar ROE suggests it has been a well-run company historically.
+There are several reasons why we think Moody's is a great business.
+First, the company’s revenue growth was decent over the last five years, and analysts believe it can continue growing at these levels.
+And while its pre-tax profit margin didn’t move over the last five years, its stellar ROE suggests it has been a well-run company historically.

-Moody’s P/E ratio based on the next 12 months is 30.7x.
-This multiple isn’t necessarily cheap, but we’ll happily own Moody's as its fundamentals shine bright.
+Moody’s P/E ratio based on the next 12 months is 25.7x.
+Some good news is baked into the stock given its multiple, but we’ll happily own Moody's as its fundamentals really stand out.
 Investments like this should be held patiently for at least three to five years as they benefit from the power of long-term compounding, which more than makes up for any short-term price volatility that comes with relatively high valuations.